mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 But, much like Shannon Noll's 2004 _What About Me?_, what _about_ me?
 I really wanted to write a blog post about it, you know?
 So I could warn people about the non-obvious risk of sharing their boarding passes, and also make dumb and inaccessible references to the early 2000s.

-The government people I talked to couldn't give me permission to write this post, so rather than willingly wandering deeper into the procedurally generated labrynth of government department email addresses (it's dark in there), I tried to find Tony Abbott or his staff directly.
+The government people I talked to couldn't give me permission to write this post, so rather than willingly wandering deeper into the procedurally generated labyrinth of government department email addresses (it's dark in there), I tried to find Tony Abbott or his staff directly.

 ### Calling everybody in Australia one by one